wkh237/react-native-fetch-blob/README.md

 | 0.4.2 | Supports upload/download progress |
 | 0.5.0 | Upload/download with direct access to file storage, and also supports read file with file stream |

-### Upcoming Features
+### TODOs

-We are now working on v0.5.0, there will be some new features.

-* Save file to storage directly
-* Upload file from storage directly
-* Custom MIME type in form data
+* Customizable Multipart MIME type
+* Improvement of file cache management API

 ### Development

-If you're insterested in hacking this module, check our [development guide](https://github.com/wkh237/react-native-fetch-blob/wiki/Development-Guide), there might be something helpful.
+If you're interested in hacking this module, check our [development guide](https://github.com/wkh237/react-native-fetch-blob/wiki/Development-Guide), there might be some helpful information.
 Please feel free to make a PR or file an issue.